Magallon10/portfolio/content/titulos/_index.md

 ---
 <!--

-This page represents the landing page for "publications" section.
-It is also shown under the homepage header for "publications".
+This page represents the landing page for "titulos" section.
+It is also shown under the homepage header for "titulos".
 It should be therefore relatively short and sweet.

 \-->